neijrr/nextcloud_passwords_handbook_ru/Administrators/App-Settings.md

 #### None
 Always returns the fallback icon.
-It is the fastest and most privacy friendly service.
+It is the fastest and most privacy-friendly service.

 ## Favicon Service Api